 - A contribution to loss absorption equal to an amount not less than eight per cent (8%) of the total liabilities of the institution under resolution has been made by the shareholders and holders of liabilities.

 - The contribution of the Single Resolution Fund does not exceed five per cent (5%) of the total liabilities of the institution under resolution.

 During the transition period, i.e. until the end of 2023, the assets accrued in the Single Resolution Fund have been allocated to national compartments in such a way that the proportion of merged assets available to all of the countries will gradually increase year by year.
 The national compartments will no longer exist after 2024.

 A backstop will be implemented for the Single Resolution Fund at the end of 2023 at the latest.
 The backstop will double the amount of funds available for resolution.
 It will make it easier to use resolution tools.
 The loan incurred from implementing the backstop will be repaid through contributions collected from the banking sector.

-More information on resolution tools is available here.
+More information on resolution tools.